sjodmak/doc-samples/README.md

 # Disclaimer

-This repo is just a personal sandbox for me to use while learning git.
+This repo contains sample documents I have created and is for personal use.
 For official Anchore documentation, visit [docs.anchore.com](https://docs.anchore.com/).